gargum/Iyada/README.md

 * **Dual Analogue Support**: The Iyada natively supports virtual dual analogue sticks.
 This means, using software such as a video game emulator, one is able to map each Cirque Pinnacle trackpad to its own separate analogue stick.
 By default, flicking or swiping in a direction will toggle that direction, and tapping will reset it.
 This is to allow those with RSI or arthritis that prevents one from holding down a standard analogue stick to use a dual analogue input method.
 As a side-effect, this method also frees up one's thumbs, better allowing one to use gamepad buttons mapped to the thumb cluster.

-**A simple demonstration of the dual analogue joystick functionality can be viewed [here.](https://imgur.com/gallery/iyada-simple-demos-vVryoOj)**

 ## Additional Information